 What I’ve Learned from Smudge, Lola, and Dewey by Kendle Rae Frank, 16 (Category: 15-17)

-The winners can accept their prizes on Sunday, Feb.
-10, 2019 at the DWAA Awards Banquet at the Hotel New Yorker in Manhattan.
 The finalists in the regular DWAA and special award categories were announced Wednesday, December 5.
-Those winners will be announced at the banquet itself.
+Those winners will also be announced at the banquet itself.
 The event will feature keynote addresses from NBC correspondent and host of Animal Planet’s “Dog Bowl” Jill Rappaport and radio host/journalist/author Steve Dale of Steve Dale’s Pet World.
-Tickets are available now by registering here.

 The DWAA Junior Writer Award is sponsored annually by Karen Petit, an author of children’s books, for writers under the age of 18.
 The purpose of the award is to recognize and encourage young writers who exhibit talent, resourcefulness, dedication and integrity in their writing about dogs and dog-related topics.
 Winners receive $400, a DWAA Maxwell Medallion (named for renowned dog writer Maxwell Riddle) and lapel pin.